The Portiloop: a deep learning-based open science tool for closed-loop brain stimulation: Neural Network implementation

+The Portiloop has a limited amount of available memory, so as to ensure its portability and low price.
+Therefore, large ANN architectures such as SpindleNet \cite{kulkarni2019deep} are orders of magnitude too large to be implemented in our device.
+To produce networks that are suitable to our device, we rely on an automated optimization algorithm named ``Parallel Model-Based Optimization'' (PMBO) that allows us to trade-off accuracy and use of resources on our device (see Supplementary Information for details).

-Time dilation~\cite{chang2017dilated} is a technique that enables recurrent units such as GRUs to look further back in time before gradients vanish, at no computational cost.
-We propose a version of this technique that allows us to virtually parallelize a single physical ANN into several decoupled virtual models.
+In addition, given the Portiloop's design constraints, we sought a lightweight means of allowing our resource-restricted network to use as much signal history as possible (as do larger neural networks).
+Time dilation~\cite{chang2017dilated} is a technique that enables recurrent units such as Gated Recurrent Units (GRUs) to look further back in time before gradients vanish, at no computational cost.
+In the Supplementary Information, we propose a version of this technique that allows us to virtually parallelize a single physical ANN into several decoupled virtual models.
 Our approach enables shallow recurrent neural networks to look further back in time by skipping the redundant information that is inherent to the use of a sliding window as input, while still acting as fast as possible.
-Figure~\ref{fig:dilation} shows how time dilation can be used to look further back in time and avoid redundancy.